JBS says Q1 marked first time ever company faced global difficulties

-SAO PAULO, May 12 (Reuters) - Gilberto Tomazoni, chief executive officer of the world's biggest meat company JBS SA JBSS3.SA, said on Friday the first quarter of 2023 was the first ever in which the company faced difficulties across all the geographies in which it operates.
+SAO PAULO, May 12 (Reuters) - The first quarter of 2023 was the first ever in which JBS SA faced difficulties across all geographies in which it operates, Gilberto Tomazoni, chief executive officer of the world's biggest meat company JBS SA JBSS3.SA, told analysts on Friday.

-After posting a wider-than-expected loss for the period, Tomazoni told analysts its Brazilian Seara processed foods division suffered from high grain prices and a fall in exports while its U.S. beef business grappled with rising cattle prices that are eroding margins.
+After the company posted a wider-than-expected loss, he said one of the units he sees recovering faster is Brazil's Seara, citing operating adjustments and lower grain prices as improving margins for the processed food division in the short term.

+Brazil's beef operations will also quickly benefit from the end of an export ban affecting shipments to China, he added.

 (Reporting by Ana Mano; Editing by Steven Grattan)